conversejs/converse.js/docs/source/configuration.rst

 * Default: ``true``

 Allow users to resize chats by dragging the edges.
-Currently only supports vertical resizing, horizontal resizing coming soon.
+The min-height and min-width CSS properties set on a chat boxes (specifically on the ``#converse.js .chatbox > .box-flyout`` element) will be honored, IF they are set in pixels.

 allow_muc
 ---------